Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/index.md

 ### Vaccine Carousel design
 [Link to how it will hold, different iterations, what worked, what didn't]

-Also for all of these talk about specifically how it could be implemented (Like kitty would have to find another insulation material, or she would have to injection mould the vaccine rubbber already bent / something similar
+Also in each of the sub pagestalk about specifically how it could be implemented (Like kitty would have to find another insulation material, or she would have to injection mould the vaccine rubbber already bent / something similar

 ## Road to miniaturising